MateusMalves/oracle-one-data-science/README.md

 │
 ├── data/ # Data files used in the projects (I/O)
 │
+├── label_plots.py # Module with a function to abstract plot labelling │
 ├── load_data.py # Module with functions to load data from CSV files │
 ├── ui_desafios.py # Module with a function to setup a CLI interface